Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 Explanation

-* Awk has no dedicated function for counting regexp matches, but the `patsplit(string, array, pattern)` will split a string based on a specified regexp pattern, and returns the number of times the pattern matched.
+* Awk has no dedicated function for counting regexp matches, but the `patsplit(string, array, pattern)` function will split a string based on a specified regexp pattern, and returns the number of times the pattern matched.
 The matches themselves end up in the specified array, which we gave the name `matches`.